 Step 5 - Install Vertical Siding

 Similar to the base for the horizontal siding, begin by applying a reference first siding vertically.
 This will guide you in the installation of the remaining vertical sidings and prevent any misaligned, thus imperfect, installations.
 You should apply caulking at the joints to guarantee strong overlaps that will remain protected from weathering.

 Step 6 - Finish with the Nails

-Be sure to use nails made from the same metal, steel, to avoid any problems later.
+Be sure to use nails made from steel, to avoid any problems later.
 Nails must be used to fasten the sheets of steel to the surface by driving them in securely so there are no water leaks.
 However, you must be careful not to bend or twist the nails by over hammering.